 Machine learning usually requires lots of training data.
 Depending on the procedure used and the difficulty of the classification problem, the number of distinct instances required may vary across several orders of magnitude.
 Some training algorithms, such as deep learning, proceed very slowly, and require a thousand or more instances.
 Some classification problems, such as face recognition or speech recognition, depend on very subtle differences among the classes (different faces, different words) and therefore require many instances of every variation in order to train a model on these subtle differences.

 Note that the training data should structurally match data that will be encountered in real usage.
-This ensures the trained model will be able to utilize real data once deploy.
+This ensures the trained model will be able to utilize real data once deployed.
 The training data should also match the quality of real data, e.g., if real data is expected to be very noisy, the training data should be equally noisy.

 Training data may be gathered from realistic scenarios or generated by simulations.
 Both approaches have advantages and disadvantages: